 Depart on a trip to Rio de Janeiro and return home looking and feeling better than ever!
-If you live outside of Rio de Janeiro, we invite you to travel to our beautiful city for a relaxing retreat and rejuvenating cosmetic enhancements performed by Dr. Hebert Lamblet.
-Our friendly staff will work with you to help plan your appointments, surgery and recovery within your scheduled stay with us.
-We have provided some helpful information about visiting Brazil and Rio de Janeiro to get you started on planning your trip.
-We look forward to meeting you.
+If you live outside of Rio de Janeiro, we invite you to travel to our beautiful city for rejuvenating cosmetic enhancements performed by Dr. Hebert Lamblet.

 Medical Insurance